5 from 6 votes

 Variations/ Adaptations

-For a bit more heat, use chilli flakes instead of chilli powder.
-Finally, you can use lemon instead of lime if you don’t have any on hand.
+• Spice it up: For a bit more heat, use chilli flakes instead of chilli powder.
+Make sure to try my Easy Spicy Chicken Sandwich if you love heat!

-If you prefer using the air fryer instead of the oven, cook these chicken thighs in the air fryer for about 25 minutes at 180°C/350°F. Ensure you preheat the air fryer for a few minutes before putting the chicken thighs into the appliance.
+• Airfryer: If you prefer using the air fryer instead of the oven, cook these chicken thighs in the air fryer for about 25 minutes at 180°C/350°F. Ensure you preheat the air fryer for a few minutes.

 How to make Bone-in Chicken Thighs